 Acceptance of a mental health problem is one of the most critical and difficult stages of recovery.
-In my book, Acceptance of Mental Illness: Promoting Recovery Across Cultural Groups, I use acceptance to refer to the process of recognizing and actively managing a mental health problem.
+In my book, Acceptance of Mental Illness, I use the term acceptance to refer to the process of recognizing and actively managing a mental health problem.
 One of my research findings is that the process of acceptance is particularly affected by gender.
 In my last post, I described the unique experiences of women in the acceptance process.
 In this post, I describe the obstacles men overcome to accept a mental health problem.

-2. Help-seeking avoidance.
-Another key mental health challenge to acceptance involves men’s socialization to avoid help.
+Another key challenge to acceptance involves men’s socialization to avoid help.
 Seeking help through professional means or peer support can foster acknowledgement and understanding of a mental health problem.
-I read stories describing the physical pressures of hegemonic masculinity (Charmaz, 1995; Courtenay, 2000), including prisoners who belittled inmates who sought medical treatment for pain.
-Or a man with diabetes in a wheelchair who skipped lunch rather than get help with a cafeteria tray, risking coma.
-Or, an executive who took great efforts to conceal his dialysis appointments to employees to avoid being seen as weak.
+I read stories describing the physical pressures of hegemonic masculinity (Charmaz, 1995; Courtenay, 2000), including those of prisoners who belittled inmates seeking medical treatment for pain.
+Or a man with diabetes in a wheelchair who skipped lunch rather than get help with a cafeteria tray, risking a coma.
+Or an executive who took great efforts to conceal his dialysis appointments to his employees to avoid being seen as weak.

-3. Emotional suppression.
 In my research, I found that men may be conditioned to dismiss and repress emotions that are integral to recognizing and responding to a mental health problem.
-I’ll never forget running an anger management group at a veteran’s hospital and my initial fear about whether people would come.
-I was shocked when I saw a room packed to the brim - all the men in the unit had come to the group.
+I’ll never forget running an anger management group at a veteran’s hospital and initially worrying whether anyone would come.
+I was shocked when I saw a room packed to the brim — all the men in the unit had come to the group.
 I learned that anger was one of the few difficult emotions that was socially appropriate for men to express.
 Painful feelings might be funneled through anger, rather than manifesting as sadness or loss.
 Alternatively, the conditioning to repress emotions can be surmounted through accepting and expressing feelings, supporting acceptance of the mental health problem through which these emotions may take shape.

-4. Substance abuse.
-What happens when emotional expression is constrained by gender?
+What happens when emotional expression is constrained?
 Substance abuse can become a way to numb the pain.
 One man I interviewed spoke to converting his pain into substance abuse: “I was just feeling like crap, so I picked up the bottle and started drinking.”
 After drinking 40 or 50 beers, he was rushed to the hospital, where the mental illness he had tried to drown out was acknowledged and attended to.
 Many men overcome this obstacle to acceptance through addiction recovery, where they may find valuable sources of social support and a space where denial is actively overcome.

 Charmaz, K., 1995.
 Identity dilemmas of chronically ill men.
 In: Sabo, D., Gordon, D.F.
 (Eds.), Men's Health and Illness: Gender, Power and the Body.
 Sage Publications,